jueves, 17 de noviembre de 2022

 Recent studies indicate that drugs used in mass drug administration programs are capable of reversing sub-clinical lymphatic damage in children and provide benefits other than an interruption of transmission.
 But when there is permanent irreversible damage to the lymphatic system due to filariasis, it also generally remains subclinical for years or gives rise only to non-specific presentations of adenitis/adenopathy, which will later develop and cause lymphoedema of limbs.
 Clinical manifestations of the disease appear most frequently during early adulthood or later, and without correct treatment, will then progress to its late severe “elephantiasis Stage”, hydrocele, and consequent acute attacks of dermatolymphangioadenitis.
 Read more about the signs, symptoms, and complications of the disease HERE.

 Studies have shown that community and family-based intervention has a positive effect on children who already have irreversible damage to their lymphatics, but these measures alone are not enough for edema reduction and control.
-Correct compression treatment and compression garments are recommended by international scientific societies for the control of long-term clinical manifestations and disease progression.
+Correct lymphatic therapy and compression garments are recommended by international scientific societies for the control of long-term clinical manifestations and disease progression.
 The disease among school children, most of who in developing countries never received proper medical attention, are found to develop anxiety and psychological concerns about the effect of the disease and their fate.

 References: